banisterious/obsidian-oneirometrics/README.md

 ## Usage

 1. Configure your metrics in the plugin settings
-   - Use the autocomplete field for project note path
+   - Use the smart file suggestion system for project note path
    - Add custom metrics with real-time validation
    - Reset defaults while preserving custom metrics
 2. Add dream metrics to your journal entries using callouts: